kristopolous/syfin/deck.md

  * Synthetic lipidinoids are still 10 years away
  * Transfer recovery about 96 hours.
 Strict sleep, exercise, and diet is required
  * Organ transplants, skin grafting, and cosmetic surgery will hold on to markets
- * Our growth sector is in non-traditional vanity markets
+ * Growth sector is non-traditional vanity markets

 ---